Tobin School Vision statement:

 Truancy, School Board Policy 7:70: The central office administration and the School Board have updated the Procedural Guide for Attendance/Truancy.
 "When your child is absent without "just cause" he/she can be considered truant and may be in violation of the Burbank Ordinance No. #7-7-11, section 9-84.
 A copy of the truancy ordinance can be downloaded from the City of Burbank website (www.burbankil.gov/schools.html).

-Non-food Policy: All parents/guardians received a school reach phone call in August 2012 notifying them that the school district is requesting parents/guardians bring NON-FOOD items only for the Classroom Parties and for birthdays.
+Non-food Policy: All parents/guardians SHOULD BE aware that the school district requests all classroom parties are NON-FOOD parties only, and this goes for birthdays as well.
 If you want your child to have food items, please provide these to your child at home.
-Some ideas that can be part of the holiday classroom parties include but are not limited to: stickers, books, pencils, flash cards, bookmarks, games, etc.
+Some ideas to replace food for the holiday classroom parties include the following: stickers, books, pencils, flash cards, bookmarks, games, etc.

 Homework Organizer: Each student in 3rd through 6th grade has been given a Student Planner, also known as a Homework Organizer.